mihneadb/python-execution-trace/README.md

 ## Viewer

-Use up/down arrow keys or the vertical scroll to step through the program's execution.
+Use the up/down arrow keys or the vertical scroll to step through the program's execution.
 Change between function executions using the number input on the right.